 In our simulation of betting online, we lost 11 times in a row at round 83.
 These losses completely wiped out both Fibonacci and Martingale’s stakes.
 In fact, at the 11-in-a-row loss, the Martingale bettor had to bet $403,000 to recoup his losses.

 That was impossible, since his maximum balance was only $6,300.
 For Fibonacci, the maximum bet was $33,500, with his balance reaching its maximum at $4,100 before busting out.

-The 11-bet losing streak also affected proportional betting (Strategy D) greatly, reducing its winnings from $7,359 to $2,286 – lower than that of fixed betting (Strategy C).
-This shows how well fixed betting protects your winnings and thus ranks as one of our best betting tips.
+The 11-bet losing streak also affected proportional betting (Strategy 4) greatly.
+It reduced its winnings from $7,359 to $2,286, which was lower than the fixed betting (Strategy 3).
+This shows This shows that Strategy 3 is one of the best sports betting methods.

 It’s important to keep in mind that our simulation is based on the huge assumptions that we know both the edge (10% in our case) and that the edge is in our favor.
 This is not likely, and without it, the results for all betting strategies would change significantly.

 If you liked this article, check out some more betting tips